Your Credit Questions Answered

 - If possible, pay what you can.
 Try to avoid late payments.
 And, try to make at least the minimum payment on accounts, or pay any amount you and the lender or creditor agree upon.

-Q: What steps can I take to avoid falling into debt during the Covid-19 pandemic?
+Q: What steps can I take to avoid falling into debt?

-You can fall into debt for any number of reasons, many of which depend on circumstances specific to your financial situation such as an inability to pay bills, student loans, medical loans or other expenses.
-In the case of Covid-19, many Americans are facing layoffs and temporary shutdowns of employment that are disrupting usual sources of income.
+A: You can fall into debt for any number of reasons, many of which depend on circumstances specific to your financial situation such as an inability to pay bills, student loans, medical loans or other expenses.

 Budgeting is helpful to keep credit card debt down, where possible.
 Take a look at how much you're making and what you're spending.
 Identify places where you may be able to trim usual costs.

-Talk to lenders and creditors.
-Depending on your unique financial situation it may make sense to call their lenders and creditors to discuss your options.
+Talk to lenders and creditors to discuss your unique financial situation and options.
 There may be options to defer payments or negotiate different interest rates.

 Pay what you can.
 Ideally, you'll pay your credit card bill in full every month.
 If credit cards aren't paid in full every month, added interest payments can prolong debt.
 If you're not able to pay in full, then aim to pay whatever you can, at least the minimum payment if possible.
 Not making a payment at all could further impact your credit standing.

-Q: What about consumers who do fall into debt or who are anticipating a financial hardship due to layoffs or temporary closures due to Covid-19?
+Q: What about consumers who do fall into debt or who are anticipating a financial hardship?

-Consumers experiencing financial hardships are likely wondering how potentially late or reduced payments might impact their credit standing.
-Individuals with concerns may consider contacting their lenders and creditors to discuss their options and consider adding a consumer statement to their credit reports to explain the current situation.
+A: Consumers experiencing financial hardships are likely wondering how potentially late or reduced payments might impact their credit standing and may consider contacting their lenders and creditors to discuss options.
+Adding a Consumer Statement to their credit reports helps explain negative, yet accurate account information.

 We will update this page if we learn of new relief programs that become available.